Decentralized-ID/decentralized-id.github.io/README.md

 * [Decentralized Digital Identity on Ethereum](www.slideshare.net/FabriceCroiseaux/ethcc-2018-decentralized-digital-identity-on-ethereum) -SlideShare
 * [ERC725](https://github.com/ethereum/EIPs/issues/725) | [ERC735](https://github.com/ethereum/EIPs/issues/735)
    * proposals in the Ethereum community to standardize smart contracts for certain identity-related operations such as key management, as well as signing transactions, documents, and "claims", which may be attested by third parties or self-asserted.
+* [ERC: Lightweight Identity #1056](https://github.com/ethereum/EIPs/issues/1056) —This ERC describes a standard for creating and updating identities with a limited use of blockchain resources.
+An identity can have an unlimited number of delegates and attributes associated with it.
+Identity creation is as simple as creating a regular key pair ethereum account, which means that it's fee (no gas costs) and all ethereum accounts are valid identities.
+Furthermore this ERC is fully DID compliant.
 * [Proof-of-Individuality](http://proofofindividuality.online/) — how to prove a person only has one account
    * [Anti-Sybil Protocol using virtual pseudonym parties](https://medium.com/@unlisted/anti-sybil-protocol-using-virtual-pseudonym-parties-10276fcf3b20)
 * [Managing Identity with a UI—ERC-725](https://medium.com/originprotocol/managing-identity-with-a-ui-for-erc-725-5c7422b38c09)